BayatGames/.github/profile/README.md

 We're passionate about **creating and playing games**, and we love **open source**!

-Bayat Games is a game development studio focused on creating high-quality tools, assets, and frameworks for game developers.
-Our mission is to empower creators with accessible, powerful, and well-documented resources.
+Bayat Games is a multi-faceted game development studio dedicated to both creating engaging games and developing high-quality tools, assets, and frameworks for the game development community.
+Our mission is to craft exceptional gaming experiences while empowering fellow creators with accessible, powerful, and well-documented resources.

 ## 🚀 What We Do

+- 🎮 **Game Development**: Creating original games and interactive experiences for multiple platforms
-- 🎮 **Game Development Tools**: Unity plugins, frameworks, and solutions for common game dev challenges
+- 🛠️ **Game Development Tools**: Unity plugins, frameworks, and solutions for common game dev challenges
 - 📦 **Asset Creation**: High-quality assets for game developers to accelerate their projects
-- 💻 **Open Source Contributions**: We maintain several open source projects for the game dev community
+- 🌐 **Open Source Contributions**: We maintain several open source projects for the game dev community
+- 📱 **Cross-Platform Solutions**: Building technologies that work across mobile, desktop, and console platforms

+## 🎯 Our Games & Projects

+We create games across various genres and platforms, focusing on innovative gameplay and immersive experiences.
+Our game development expertise directly informs the tools and resources we create to help other developers.

 ## 🤝 How to Contribute